penpot/penpotqa/README.md

 - `timeout` and `expect.timeout` - maximum time of execution a single test and of a waiting expect() condition to be met accordingly
 - `use.headless `- change to _false_ to run in headed browser mode
 - `use.channel: "chrome"` - comment out to run tests in Chromium instead of Chrome (for "chrome" project)
+- `workers: 1` - for now tests are running sequentially (parallelism is disabled)

 **4. Snapshots comparison.**